July 24, 2020 — Chicago

 A few concluding thoughts

 As we all struggle through the challenges brought on by this pandemic and the recession it has triggered, we are confident that we will emerge stronger and more resilient.
-Armed with a conservative, lower leverage balance sheet, ample liquidity, and an extraordinary team of seasoned professionals, battle tested from working together during the Global Financial Crisis, we are confident in our strategy and have the conviction to remain steadfast during these unprecedented and challenging times.
+Armed with a conservative, lower leverage balance sheet, ample liquidity, and an extraordinary team of seasoned professionals, battle-tested from working together during the Global Financial Crisis, we are confident in our strategy and have the conviction to remain steadfast during these unprecedented and challenging times.
 Working together, we will also strive to uphold the great values and exceptional culture of our firm, seizing this opportunity to encourage dialogue and accelerate progress on diversity and inclusion, not just within our ranks but also within the communities in which we invest.

 We thank you for your continued trust and partnership.
 Stay healthy and safe.